Mercury Emissions: The Global Context

 Globally, artisanal and small-scale gold mining (ASGM) is the largest source of anthropogenic mercury emissions (37%), followed closely by coal combustion (24%).
 Other large sources of emissions are non-ferrous metals production and cement production.
 (United Nations Environment Programme, Global Mercury Assessment, 2013)

 How much mercury is emitted worldwide each year?
-Recent estimates of annual global mercury emissions from both natural and anthropogenic sources are in the range of 5,000 to 8,000 metric tons per year.
+Estimates of annual global mercury emissions from both natural and anthropogenic sources are in the range of 5,000 to 8,000 metric tons per year.
 These estimates include mercury that is re-emitted.
 The world map below provides information about the worldwide distribution of anthropogenic mercury emissions.

 - For more information on regulatory and policy measures that EPA is taken to reduce mercury pollution, see the EPA Mercury Portal.